oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelTensorFlow_GettingStarted/README.md

 |:---                    |:---
 | OS                     | Ubuntu* 18.0.x (and newer) <br> Windows* 10
 | Hardware               | Intel® Xeon® Scalable processor family
-| Software               | Intel® AI Analytics Toolkit (AI Kit)
+| Software               | TensorFlow

-TensorFlow* is ready for use once you finish the Intel AI Analytics Toolkit installation.
-You can refer to the oneAPI [product page](https://software.intel.com/en-us/oneapi) for toolkit installation and the *[Get Started with the Intel® AI Analytics Toolkit for Linux*](https://software.intel.com/en-us/get-started-with-intel-oneapi-linux-get-started-with-the-intel-ai-analytics-toolkit)* for post-installation steps and scripts.
+TensorFlow* is ready for use once you finish the Intel AI Tools installation.
+You can refer to the oneAPI [product page](https://software.intel.com/en-us/oneapi) for tools installation and the *[Get Started with the Intel® AI Tools for Linux*](https://software.intel.com/en-us/get-started-with-intel-oneapi-linux-get-started-with-the-intel-ai-analytics-toolkit)* for post-installation steps and scripts.

 ## Key Implementation Details